DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 ### Walk-Through Example

 Suppose you want to boost your sales by giving an additional $5 promotional value to customers who make a purchase of at least $100.
-Here are the steps necessary to activate this promotion:
+Here are the steps necessary to unlock this promotion:

 - Make sure you have the total purchase value in your Transaction metadata.
 If you follow our [Suggested Metadata Structure](#suggested-metadata-structure) you already have this as `metadata.cart.total`.
 - Create a Promotion Program using the Lightrail Web App with the following Redemption Rule: `metadata.cart.total >= 10000`.